LaoArchAngel/fsw-wiki/Messaging/events.markdown

   * Headers
     * When a team wants to publish events with complex event information in the header to allow for more granular filtering of events.

+## Preparation

+All events should be saved in database storage prior to being published.
+This will ensure that any events can be replayed in the future in case of catastrophic failure.